TjacksWebDev/readme/README.md

 ### Hi there, I'm Srikanth, nice to meet you! 👋

--  🧠 2023 Learning Goals: Working on Spring Boot and React skills.
+-  🧠 2023 Learning Goals: Working on Spring Boot, React, and Tailwind CSS skills.
 -  💼 At work, I actively use Express.js and Python.

 <!--